Counting matrix points on certain varieties over finite fields: Introduction and Statement of Results

 Here $\overline{B}$ is the complex conjugate of $B$.
 If $A_{0}, \dots, A_{n},$ and $B_{1}, \dots, B_{n}$ are characters on $\F_q$, then the \textit{finite field hypergeometric function} in these parameters is defined by

 Here $\sum_{\chi}$ denotes the sum over all characters $\chi$ of $\F_q$.

 It has been observed by many authors (see \cite{Greene}, \cite{GreeneStanton}, \cite{ISS}, \cite{Koike}, \cite{OnoTAMS}, and \cite{Rouse}, to name a few) that the Gaussian analog of a classical hypergeometric series with rational parameters is obtained by replacing each $\frac{1}{n}$ with a character $\chi_n$ of order $n$ (and $\frac{a}{n}$ with $\chi_n^a$).
-Let $\epsilon_q$ be the trivial character on $\F_q$ and let $\phi_q$ be the character of order $2$.
+Let $q$ be a power of an odd prime, $\epsilon_q$ be the trivial character on $\F_q$ and let $\phi_q$ be the character of order $2$.
 Then the finite field analog of $\Ftwoone^{\cl}(x)$ is

 More generally, we let